mengzzz0628/syllabus.space/README.md

     # ln -s <somewhere-else>/SylSpace-Secrets.conf mysylspacedir/SylSpace-Secrets.conf

-The contents of this .conf file are illustrated in SylSpace-Secrets.template .
+The contents of the SylSpace-Secrets.conf file are illustrated in SylSpace-Secrets.template .
 Edit and rename!

 ## Starting